Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Phenomenology of ELM suppression and data analysis

-While these comprehensive experimental diagnostics clearly identify the localized coherent mode, determining its precise micro-instability nature (e.g., Trapped Electron Mode or Ion Temperature Gradient mode) strictly from experimental observables in the laboratory frame is challenging.
-The definitive identification of this mode and the evaluation of its driving gradients will be systematically investigated via linear gyrokinetic simulations in the following section.
+These measurements establish the key experimental constraints on the mode: it is localized at the pedestal foot, predominantly electrostatic, and characterized by a low normalized wavenumber.
+However, these observables alone do not uniquely identify the underlying micro-instability, such as a trapped electron mode or an ion temperature gradient mode.
+The physical nature of the mode and the role of the local driving gradients are therefore examined using linear gyrokinetic simulations in the following section.